 Exploring the intersection of multiple fields means you may know exactly the type of career you want to go into after graduation.
 If, for example, you realize you want to become a physician, you may want to continue your education in graduate school.
 For others, the interdisciplinary degree may have given you all the skills you need to pursue the career you want.
 Talk with your advisor to understand what, if any, additional schooling you need to pursue your career.

-As a graduate student pursuing an interdisciplinary studies degree, you will earn either a master of arts in interdisciplinary studies (MAIS) or master of science in interdisciplinary studies (MSIS or just MS).
+As a graduate student pursuing an interdisciplinary degree program, you will earn either a master of arts (MA) or master of science (MSIS or just MS).
 Similar to their bachelor’s degree counterparts, MAIS degrees are awarded to students studying topics in the humanities, while MSIS degrees combine areas of study in science and may include a humanities component.

-While these are less common than bachelor’s degrees, master in interdisciplinary studies degrees are a way for graduate students to develop their own degree program.
+While these are less common than bachelor’s degrees, pursuing an interdisciplinary master’s enables graduate students to develop credentials in their preferred areas of expertise.
 Generally, in these cases, students are not looking for specialized training or their career goals do not line up neatly with an already established course of study.

 For example, the University of Dayton offers a master of science in education, interdisciplinary educational studies, allowing students to pursue coursework in the School of Education and Health Sciences and at least one department outside the school.
 Students looking to earn a State of Ohio license in visual arts or music education take this course of study, combining education studies with their studies in the arts.